How to Spot a Cheap Logo Design – 5 Ways to Protect Your Business

 Gap’s new logo (below, centre) only lasted for four days before they reverted back to the current design.

-When purchasing a logo, your goal should never be to settle for the most affordable logo design you can get or to select something that’s going to need to be quickly replaced.
+When purchasing a logo, your goal should never be to settle for the most affordable logo design packages you can get or to select something that’s going to need to be quickly replaced.

-Knowing the reasons why some logo design just looks inferior is a critical tool for marketing success.
+Knowing the reasons why some cheap logo design just looks inferior is a critical tool for marketing success.

 If you are looking for professional logo design on a budget, be sure to check our affordable logo design services.